Fish Out of Water (Chris Squire album)

 Fish Out of Water is the debut studio album by English bassist and songwriter Chris Squire, released in November 1975 by Atlantic Records.
-The album was recorded during a period in which each band member of Yes had taken down time to produce a solo album.
+The album was recorded during a period in which each band member of Yes had taken downtime to produce a solo album.
 Some of the musicians Squire hired for the project were former Yes drummer Bill Bruford, then-Yes keyboardist Patrick Moraz, King Crimson saxophonist Mel Collins and Canterbury scene flautist Jimmy Hastings.
-Squire's former bandmate in The Syn, Andrew Pryce Jackman, played all the keyboards not performed by Moraz (excepting the cathedral pipe organ performed by Barry Rose) and orchestrated the material.
+Squire's former bandmate in the Syn, Andrew Pryce Jackman, played piano and orchestrated the material.

-Fish Out of Water reached No. 25 in the UK and No. 69 in the U.S. Despite it being well received by critics and fans, Squire would not record another solo album until 2007, releasing an album of Christmas music entitled Chris Squire's Swiss Choir.
+Fish Out of Water reached No. 25 in the UK and No. 69 in the U.S. Despite its being well received by critics, Squire would not record another solo album until 2007, releasing an album which consists of traditional Christmas music entitled Chris Squire's Swiss Choir, so that this is Squire's only album to feature original material.

 Production

 Background and recording

-In August 1975, the progressive rock band Yes ended their tour in support of Relayer (1974) and agreed to take time off for each member to record a solo album.
+In early 1975, between the US and UK legs of Yes's tour in support of Relayer (1974), the band agreed to take time off for each member to record a solo album.
 When Squire started work on his, he contacted Andrew Pryce Jackman, a childhood friend and keyboardist/composer, who assisted with the album's conception and orchestration.
 Over the course of their collaboration, Jackman also contributed significantly to the writing.
 Squire offered to give him co-writing credits, but Jackman declined.

 Fish Out of Water was recorded in the spring and summer of 1975 in two studios: New Pipers, Chris Squire's home studio in Surrey, and Morgan Studios in London.
 The title refers to his nickname "Fish", and being "...Out of Water" due to making music without Yes for the first time.

 Songs

 The introduction to "Hold Out Your Hand" features a passage played on the pipe organ at St Paul's Cathedral by cathedral organist Barry Rose, who had known Squire and Jackman during their boyhoods.
-The organ continues throughout the song, creating a rather original sound and reflecting Squire and Jackman's experiences together as church choristers.
+The organ continues throughout the song, reflecting Squire and Jackman's experiences together as church choristers.
 The title of "Lucky Seven" refers to the song being in a 7/8 time signature.
 A melodic passage from Yes's song "Close to the Edge" appears in the finale of "Safe (Canon Song)".
 The closing passage on "Safe" was played on the 4-string bass section of a double-neck guitar, using only the pickups of the 6-string guitar section.